vgurianov/qm/docs/slits.md

 https://en.wikipedia.org/wiki/Double-slit_experiment
 https://en.wikipedia.org/wiki/Quantum_superposition
 -->
 The double-slit experiment is a demonstration that light and matter can display characteristics of both classically defined waves and particles.
-In 1927, Davisson and Germer demonstrated that electrons show the same behavior.
+In 1927, Davisson and Germer demonstrated that electrons show the same behavior [1].

 ## 1. Matematical description
 Let the particle get from the source $$x_{0}$$ to the point of the screen $$x_{1}$$ by two paths a and b.